Cobra Learning - Virtual Classroom (YouSeeU)

 To navigate between pages in the presentation/whiteboard space, you can either use the left or right arrow buttons or skip directly to a specific page by selecting the slide number in the drop down menu.

-Uploading a Presentation
+Actions/Upload a Presentation

 To add a file to use in the presentation space, click the Actions button in the bottom left corner of the Virtual Classroom space.
 Next, select Upload a presentation.

-Taking a Poll of the Participants
+Actions/Taking a Poll of the Participants

 To start a poll question, click the Actions button at the bottom of the screen and select Initiate a poll.